Namie-Adanna/Project_python/README.md

-# 📝 Project Title: COVID-19 Global Data Tracker

 # COVID-19 Global Data Tracker

 ## Project Description:
-In this project, we analyze global COVID-19 data using Python and various data visualization libraries.
+In this project, I analyzed global COVID-19 data using Python and various data visualization libraries.
 The goal is to explore trends in COVID-19 cases, deaths, recoveries, and vaccinations across countries and over time.
 The project includes data cleaning, exploration, visualization, and reporting using real-world datasets.

 By the end of the project, you will have a data analysis report with visualizations and insights, suitable for presentation or publishing.